tldr-pages/tldr/pages/common/tldr.md

 `tldr {{command}} {{subcommand}}`

-- Print the tldr page for a command in the given [L]anguage (if available, otherwise fall back to English):
+- Print the tldr page for a command in the given [l]anguage (if available, otherwise fall back to English):

 `tldr --language {{language_code}} {{command}}`